 - To learn more about this strategy, click here

 Fund Objective and Investment Strategy

-The investment objective of the Sub-Fund is to provide investment results that, before fees and expenses, closely correspond to the performance of the MSCI Vietnam Index (NTR).
-There can be no assurance that the Sub-Fund will achieve its investment objective.
+The investment objective of the ETF is to provide investment results that, before fees and expenses, closely correspond to the performance of the MSCI Vietnam Index (NTR).
+There can be no assurance that the ETF will achieve its investment objective.